eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

     /test/sdk/lib/ppc64le/libjsig.so
     libjsig.so

 You can also use `charsFrom` and `charsTo` together, separated by a vertical bar character.
-For example, the following command displays lines that contain the pattern "lib", and trims each line to exclude all characters that come before this pattern, as well as all characters from the pattern `@` :
+For example, the following command displays lines that contain the pattern `lib`, and trims each line to exclude all characters that come before this pattern, as well as all characters from the pattern `@` :

     > info mod | charsFrom lib | charsTo @
     lib/ppc64le/libzip.so